Tyslan/nerdWatch-iOS/README.md

 - See nerd approved movies
 - Vote for nerd approved movies
 - Add new nerdy movies
+- All changes are saved in a online REST API and in a local database

 ## Frameworks
 - Alamofire
 - SwiftyJSON
 - JLToast
+- RealmSwift